 As a University of Wolverhampton graduate you'll be digitally literate, knowledgeable and enterprising, and focused on succeeding in your professional and personal pursuits.

-Overall, 94% of students who graduated from the University of Wolverhampton in 2013 are in work or further study after they leave - a 4% increase on the previous year.
+Overall, 95% of students who graduated from the University of Wolverhampton in 2014 are in work or further study after they leave - a 5% increase in the past 2 years.

 The results of the latest Destinations of Leavers From Higher Education (DLHE) survey*